subvertnormality/mosaic/README.md

 ##### Stock Devices

-Mosaic includes a range of stock devices that you can integrate into your setup.
+Mosaic includes a range of stock midi devices that you can integrate into your setup.
 Elektron Digitone, Digitakt 2, Syntakt, and the Nord Drum 2 are first class citizens with fully tailored mappings.

 First, they need to be configured to appear in the device selector.
 Here’s how to set this up using [maiden](https://monome.org/docs/norns/maiden/):